vivid-planet/comet/.changeset/yellow-seahorses-lick.md

 "@comet/cms-site": minor
 ---

-Revise Site-Preview and Block-Preview
+Revise site preview and block preview

-The Site-Preview now uses the Next.JS Preview mode.
+The site preview review now uses the Next.JS Preview mode.
-Both previews are entered by navigating to an API-Route in the site, which have to be executed in a secured environment.
+The preview is entered by navigating to an API-Route in the site, which has to be executed in a secured environment.
 In the API-Routes the current scope is checked (and possibly stored), then the client is redirected to the Preview.
+The block preview now uses a single base url and stores the content scope in the a React context instead requiring a url for every content scope.

 // TODO Move the following introduction to the migration guide before releasing